-SMALL CRAFT ADVISORY & HIGH RIP CURRENT RISK - Monday and Tuesday
+SMALL CRAFT ADVISORY, HIGH RIP CURRENT & WATERSPOUT RISK - Tuesday and early Wednesday

-Most of us won't see 70º today or tomorrow.
-That chilly air (60s) moving over a "warm" Lake Erie (mid-70s) is fueling lake effect rain through Tuesday.
-Thunder is possible but the bigger concern is heavy rain.
-Quick bursts followed by sun will be the trend.
+You can copy and paste Monday's forecast for Tuesday.
+Most of us won't see 70º again on Tuesday.
+That chilly air (60s) moving over a "warm" Lake Erie (mid-70s) is fueling lake effect rain.
+Thunder is possible, but the bigger concern is heavy rain.
+There will be on-and-off quick bursts of rain, followed by a mixture of sun and clouds, which will continue to be the trend.
 We may even get in on some waterspouts with these squalls.

 DAILY FORECAST: